-Looking carefully at fields where {\bt simulated colour distribution disagreed with the data in the space (colour vs parallax)} we identified at which parallax there is a cloud of extinction not well modeled.
-In this way we distinguished two fields (l=270\deg, b=0\deg, and l=180\deg, b=0\deg), where a cloud was visible in the data deviating the median colours at parallax $<$ 0.7 mas.
-For these fields we limited the comparison between model and data at parallax $>$ 0.7 mas.
-We identified a field with a large discrepancy between model and data which may be due to the Monoceros Ring \citep{2003MNRAS.340L..21I,GCS} {\bfv or to the warp, as a matter of debate}: When comparing parallax distributions between l=180\deg, b=20\deg\ and l=180\deg, b=$-20$\deg, one sees clearly an excess of stars in the north field at parallaxes $<$ 0.7 mas with respect to the south field.
-Therefore we also disregarded in the global comparison stars in this field.
-We also eliminated the field at l=90\deg, b=0\deg, where our extinction model (see Sect.\ref{Sect:simu}) was insufficient to explain the CMD.
+Looking carefully at fields where simulated colour distribution disagreed with the data in the space (colour vs. parallax), we identified the parallax at which there is a cloud of extinction that is not well modelled.
+In this way, we distinguished two fields (l=270\deg, b=0\deg, and l=180\deg, b=0\deg) where (in the data) a cloud leads to changes in the median colours at parallaxes <0.7mas.
+For these fields we limited the comparison to parallax>0.7mas.
+We identified a field with a large discrepancy between model and data which may be due to the Monoceros Ring \citep{2003MNRAS.340L..21I,GCS} or to the warp, as a matter of debate: when comparing parallax distributions between l=180\deg, b=20\deg\ and l=180\deg, b=$-20$\deg, an excess of stars can be seen clearly in the north field at parallaxes $<$ 0.7 mas with respect to the south field.
+Therefore, we also disregarded stars in this field in the global comparison.
+We also eliminated the field at l=90\deg, b=0\deg, where our extinction model (see Sect.\ref{Sect:simu}) is insufficient to explain the CMD.
 We finally have 39 subfields in the local sample and 26 deep fields.

-In order to help having information on ages of the stellar population we also make use of a pseudo-absolute magnitude, defined as:
+In order to help obtain information on the ages of the stellar population, we also make use of a pseudo-absolute magnitude, defined as: